-- Address the memo specifically to an actor/organization chosen from the list above - 'Introduction' or 'Background' section briefly presenting the policy issue or policy problem.
-IMPORTANT NOTE: the policy issue or problem is NOT the policy.
-It is a problem that occurs in society in the real world for which a policy is created to solve or address. - Policy options section.
-Present 2 different policy options to address the policy issue or policy problem - Policy recommendation section.
-Discuss and elaborate on the recommended policy option.
-Present concepts and arguments for why or for what reasons this is the best policy option for dealing with the policy issue or solving the policy problem.
-Briefly compare and contrast with the non-recommended policy option with reasons why the recommended policy option is more superior or better.
-Also, address at least one weakness of the policy being recommended and if possible provide a solution for mitigating it.
-This section is quite important, hence, put more effort into it.
+- Address the memo to a specific actor/organization. - An 'Introduction' or 'Background' section briefly presenting the issue or problem.
+IMPORTANT NOTE: the issue or problem is NOT the policy.
+It is a problem that occurs in society in the real world for which a policy is created to solve or address. - A 'Policy Options' section.
+Present 2 different policy options to address the policy issue or policy problem. - A 'Policy Recommendation' section.
+Discuss and elaborate on your recommended policy option.
+Present academic concepts and arguments for why or for what reasons this is the best policy option for dealing with the issue or solving the problem (as discussed in the